 04 of 16

-For this cool trick, we're going beyond levitation and actually spin a playing card in midair.
-It will then mysteriously rise up to your hand.
+For this cool trick, go beyond levitation and spin a playing card in midair.
+It will then mysteriously rise to your hand.
 It's incredibly easy once you know the secret.Continue to 5 of 16 below.

 05 of 16